vanhoutenbos/ga/docs/feature-list.md

 2. **Localized Community**: Dutch-first or EU-first social features could dominate in your starting region.
 Golf.nl has users, but no fun or real scoring tools.

+3. **Multi-Language Support**: Full support for English and Dutch from day one, with community-driven expansion to other languages.
+See our [Multi-Language Strategy](multi-language-strategy.md).

-3. **Zero-setup Rounds**: Let users start a round and score with minimal setup.
+4. **Zero-setup Rounds**: Let users start a round and score with minimal setup.
 AI suggestions (course, format, players) help.

-4. **Automatic Group Scoring Sync**: Avoid double data entry; make it automatic.

-5. **Easy Link Sharing**: No login needed to view scorecards or follow leaderboards—great for sharing with friends/family.
+4. **Easy Link Sharing**: No login needed to view scorecards or follow leaderboards—great for sharing with friends/family.

-6. **Real-world Incentives / Partner Ties**: Hook into sponsor challenges or local course leaderboards.
+5. **Real-world Incentives / Partner Ties**: Hook into sponsor challenges or local course leaderboards.

-7. **Open Platform for Clubs**: Let local clubs run low-stakes tourneys for free (charge only for premium branding and stats).
+6. **Open Platform for Clubs**: Let local clubs run low-stakes tourneys for free (charge only for premium branding and stats).

+## Phase 1 Focus (Current Development)

+Our current development focus is on:

+1. **Recording App**: A robust mobile application for entering and tracking scores during play.

+2. **Leaderboard Website & PWA**: A responsive web application with:
+   - Real-time tournament leaderboard with auto-updates
+   - Multi-day tournament support
+   - Multiple game mode support
+   - Mobile-friendly Progressive Web App implementation

+3. **Informational Website**: A simple marketing/information site (potentially integrated with the leaderboard).

+4. **Organizer Management Tools**: Basic administrative features for tournament organizers.

 ## Strategy to Be the Best